kstenerud/concise-encoding/ce-structure.md

 An array represents a contiguous sequence of fixed length elements.
 The type of the array determines how its contents are interpreted.

+The Concise Encoding formats place no limitation on how long an array can be, but implementations will have to choose a pragmatic limit (as a library and via schemas).
+Decoders must provide an option to automatically reject documents containing too-long values.
+This option must default to enabled for better security.

 There are three kinds of array representations in Concise Encoding:

  * String-like arrays, which contain UTF-8 data.
 String-like array lengths are counted in bytes.